IvanShamoon/Portfolio/README.md

 This is a personal project made to examine the social factors of all countries and to deploy unsupervised machine learning techniques to create clusters.
 Through these techniques I managed to optimize models and create insightful clusters.
 The data is sourced through webscraping using the automated tool in Selenium and the other library in BeautifulSoup.
 The final project deployed onto PowerBi.

 ## [Dashboard ](https://github.com/IvanShamoon/Portfolio/blob/main/Social_factors_clustering/Country_clustering_dashboard.pdf)
-This dashboard provides a clear visualisation for the data.
-The first page explores initial observations and the second pages explores the clustering analysis, and finally the final verdict reguarding the project's hypothesis.
-A PDF is provided because I lack the Microsoft's license.
+This dashboard provides a clear visualization for the data.
+The first page explores initial observations and the second page explores the clustering analysis, and finally the final verdict regarding the project's hypothesis.
+A PDF is provided because I lack Microsoft's license.

 ## Project Objective
 This project aims to determine if the social factors of each of the seven continents is distinctive enough to create their own clusters within the unsupervised learning process.
 In addition, I hope to optimize clustering through PCA and K-means using metrics such as inertia and variance explained.
-This project also hopes to provide visual aids and all around a descriptions of the final clusters and to perhaps piece them to their respective continent.
+This project also hopes to provide visual aids and all around descriptions of the final clusters and to perhaps piece them to their respective continent.

 ## Methods Used